jpreiss/timetracker/README.md

 Simple command-line utility for keeping track of time spent on different tasks.

-Functions: create/delete tasks, start/pause/end tasks, list running tasks.
+Included: create/delete, start/pause/end, list running tasks.
+Not Included: retroactively add or remove time from a task.

 run `tt -h` for a complete list of commands.